 Who Qualifies for Federal Employers Liability Act (FELA)

 If you are a yardmaster, conductor, brakemen, locomotive engineer, signalman, maintenance worker, trainmen, or a railroad employee not involved with trains, contact a FELA attorney to represent you.

 Why You Should Not Deal Directly With the Insurance Company

 Those injured by the Railroad have a mistaken impression that they can obtain more compensation in less time if they do not hire an attorney to represent them.
 However, in the real sense, dealing with any insurance company directly doesn't allow the injured person the "complete control of the situation."
 Instead, it only leaves them at the mercy of the FELA claim agent seeking to pay them as little as possible.

 It is also worth noting that an insurance company normally has one goal in mind protecting the bottom line of their company.
 They are working for the best interest of the insurance company - not yours, and will pay as little as possible or deny your claim.

 Consult an Attorney to Help You File Your Claim

 Persons injured in a train accident often suffer physical hardships and extreme financial losses, and many times they are left to deal with the expenses.
-However, to protect your legal right and receive full accident compensation, it's advisable to seek the help of a Railroad Worker Injury-FELA attorney to assist you in documenting and building your case, as well as offer practical guidance in understanding the process of compensation.
+However, to protect your legal rights and receive full accident compensation, it's advisable for you to seek the help of a Railroad Worker Injury-FELA attorney to assist you in documenting and building your case, as well as offer practical guidance in understanding the process of compensation.

 Our attorneys will stop at nothing to get you the compensation you deserve.
-So get your life back and hire an attorney to represent you.
+So, get your life back and hire an attorney to represent you.
 Call us today at (804) 271-1969 to schedule your free consultation.
 Our friendly and bilingual support staff is ready to answer all your questions.